Midleton battle hard in U13 National Cup final loss to Shamrock Rovers

 Rovers pressed forward from the start, Richie Ferizaj’s header going just wide after only two minutes while Victor Ozhianvuna and Thomas Barrett had chances at the far post as Midleton were forced back into their own half as Rovers looked for an early score.

-Rovers almost opened the scoring in the 12th minute when Desmond Armstrong found himself in front of the Midleton keeper Caleb Murray who managed to block his effort on goal from eight yards, and also saved well from Armstrong’s effort two minutes later as Rovers had the Midleton defence under pressure.
+Rovers almost opened the scoring in the 12th minute when Desmond Armstrong found himself in front of the Midleton keeper Jack Mills who managed to block his effort on goal from eight yards, and also saved well from Armstrong’s effort two minutes later as Rovers had the Midleton defence under pressure.

 The Dublin outfit continued to dominate, Noble Tettah finding himself through on the near side only to see his effort blocked for a corner, while the Midleton keeper was particularly busy saving well from Armstrong and Stephen Kelly and was glad to see Armstrong’s effort sail well over.

-Rovers eventually found their way through in the 26th minute when Joel McPhail’s pass found Ferizaj on the far corner who neatly slotted the ball past Murray for the opening score.
+Rovers eventually found their way through in the 26th minute when Joel McPhail’s pass found Ferizaj at the far corner who neatly slotted the ball past Mills for the opening score.

-Midleton rarely found themselves in the Rovers half, although Alex Wilson managed to run towards the keeper just before the break only to be well tackled by the Rovers defender and duly cleared as the whistle blew for halftime.
+Midleton rarely found themselves in Rovers' half, although Alex Wilson managed to run towards the keeper just before the break only to be well tackled by the Rovers defender and duly cleared as the whistle blew for halftime.

 Rovers continued where they left off and dominated the second half and almost went two up in the 34th minute only for Ozhianvuna’s effort cleared off well inside the six-yard box by Ciaran Kelly.